City-dramaturg at KVS, City Theatre of Brussels

 Sami Moisio is a human geographer who works on the interface of regional studies, planning and politics.
 Moisio’s research interests include state spatial transformation, political geographies of Europeanization, city-regionalism, political geographies of economic geography, and the geopolitics of the knowledge-based society.
 Much of his current research is concerned with the ways in which different places, regions and spatialities (such as the “global”) are constituted, transformed and re-made in political processes and struggles, as well as in various social practices and knowledge production.

-Head of Urban Planning and Design of City of Hague
+Head of Urban Planning and Design of City of the Hague

 Erik Pasveer (1959) is leading a team of 65 professionals working on regional and urban planning and design of urban projects.
 Before this, he worked as Head of Urban Planning and Design of City of Delft, as a consultant and as a researcher and teacher in urbanism and planning at universities and academies in the Netherlands and abroad.
 He is member of the managing committee of Metrex, the European network of metropolises and metropolitan regions.